nsmsn/dotcom/src/slash/contact.md

 Use the form below to send me a message.
 Or email me at <a href="mailto:nick@nicksimson.com">nick@nicksimson.com</a>.

+<small>This contact form is powered by <a href="https://www.netlify.com/blog/2019/02/12/improved-netlify-forms-spam-filtering-using-akismet/">Netlify, Akismet</a>, and HTML.</small>

 <form name="contact" method="POST" data-netlify="true">
   <p>
     <label>Your Name: <input type="text" name="name" /></label>